BenjaminKyamanywa/playground/ground_notes/html_notes.md

   <p>There is a certain <i lang="fr">je ne sais quois</i> in the air.</p>
   ```

-  `em` shows strong text in a sentence.
+  `em` shows emphasis of text in a sentence.
+Used when parts of text require special emphasis compared to surrounding text.

   ```HTML
   <p>Never give up on <em>your</em> dreams. </p>